hapara-fail/website-v1/README.md

 2.  **ChromeOS DNS Bypass Guide (`bypass.html`):**
     * A detailed technical walkthrough explaining how to configure NextDNS and adjust ChromeOS settings for DNS-level bypass.
     * Includes a direct link to the `hapara.fail` custom blocklist.
-    * Features a consistent particle background and a "back to homepage" button.
+    * Features consistent styling, particle background, and unified navigation.

 3.  **Google Form Unlocker Guide (`forms.html`):**
-    * *(Placeholder for content)* Intended to guide users on methods related to Google Forms.
-    * Currently uses a polished "Under Construction" page template.
+    * Provides a detailed guide and a live "view-source" demo tool for bypassing certain Google Forms locked mode restrictions.
+    * Includes setup instructions, a technical explanation of the bypass method, potential risks, and usage precautions.
+    * Features consistent styling, particle background, and unified navigation.

-4.  **Paramus Schools WiFi Passwords (`wifi.html`):**
+4.  **ChromeOS WiFi Password Extractor (`wifi.html`):**
-    * *(Placeholder for content)* Intended to provide information related to WiFi access.
-    * Currently uses a polished "Under Construction" page template.
+    * Offers a guide and an interactive tool to help users find saved WiFi passwords on ChromeOS by leveraging data from `chrome://sync-internals`.
+    * Includes step-by-step instructions, troubleshooting tips, and credits for the original method.
+    * Features consistent styling, particle background, and unified navigation.

-5.  **Under Construction Page:**
+5.  **Under Construction Page (`under-construction.html`):**
-    * A reusable, styled template for pages that are not yet complete, matching the site's overall design and featuring the particle background.
+    * A reusable, styled template for pages that are planned or not yet complete, matching the site's overall design and featuring the particle background.

 **Supporting Resources:**

-* **DNS Blocklist:** A curated blocklist hosted on GitHub, designed to block surveillance and filtering domains.
-Includes its own `README.md` for usage instructions.
+* **DNS Blocklist:** A curated blocklist hosted on a separate GitHub repository, designed to block surveillance and filtering domains.
+Includes its own `README.md` for usage instructions and is linked from the `bypass.html` guide.

-## Key Features (v2.0)
+## Key Features

-* **Modern & Consistent Design:** All pages share a dark theme, monospace font, and animated particle backgrounds powered by TSparticles for a unified, sleek look.
+* **Modern & Consistent Design:** All pages share a dark theme, monospace font, and animated particle backgrounds (powered by TSparticles) for a unified, sleek look.
-* **Dual Navigation System:**
+* **Unified Dual Navigation System:**
+    * Navigation data is centralized in `nav-data.js` for easy updates across the entire site.
+    * Functionality is handled by a shared `navigation.js` script.
     * **Full-Screen Overlay Menu:** Triggered by an animated hamburger-to-X icon in the top-right corner, providing a visually clear list of main site pages aligned to the bottom-left.
     * **Command Palette:** Activated via `Ctrl+K` (or `Cmd+K`), offering a macOS Spotlight-style search interface to quickly find and navigate to all site pages and external links.
-* **Responsive Layout:** Designed for optimal viewing and usability across various screen sizes (desktop, tablet, mobile).
+* **Responsive Layout:** Designed for optimal viewing and usability across various screen sizes.
 * **Accessibility Considerations:**
-    * Includes `prefers-reduced-motion` checks to disable animations for users who prefer it.
+    * Includes `prefers-reduced-motion` checks to disable animations.
     * ARIA attributes are used for better screen reader compatibility with navigation elements.
-* **Informative Content:** Guides provide step-by-step instructions for technical processes.
+* **Informative Content & Tools:** Guides provide step-by-step instructions, technical explanations, and interactive demo tools.
-* **Integrated Blocklist:** The DNS Bypass guide directly links to the custom-maintained blocklist.

 ## Technologies Used